gramps-project/gramps/README.md

  https://gramps-project.org/wiki/index.php?title=Gramps_5.1_Wiki_Manual_-_Manage_Family_Trees#Archiving_a_Family_Tree
  Only rcs is needed, NO python bindings are required.

-* **PIL**
+* **Pillow**

- Python Image Library (PILLOW) is needed to crop images and also to convert non-JPG images to
+ The friendly Python Image Library fork is needed to crop images and also to convert non-JPG images to
  JPG so as to include them in LaTeX output.
- (For Python3 a different source may be needed, python-imaging or python-pillow or python3-pillow).
+ The package name is usually python-pillow or python3-pillow.

 * **GExiv2**